gaborr971/GOS2022/README.md

 Contribution to this project is encouraged and appriciated.
 If you have any questions or ideas, feel free to contact me: gaborr97@gmail.com

-The code can be used for basic testing at this point, but not recommended for building complex applications yet.
+The code can be used for developing simple application, but not recommended for building complex applications yet.

-Last updated: 2023-01-13
+Last updated: 2023-05-04